-Community college graduates must obtain a grade of "D" or better in each course and an overall GPA of at least 2.0 on a 4.0 scale to earn a degree from James Sprunt Community College.
-It should be noted that a "D" grade does not transfer and the student has the option of retaking the class at JSCC or at the receiving institution upon their transfer.
+Community college graduates must obtain a grade of "C" or better in each course and an overall GPA of at least 2.7 on a 4.0 scale in order to transfer with a junior status.
 Courses may also transfer through bilateral agreements between institutions.
+A grade of "D" in any course will not transfer.

-ASSOCIATE IN ARTS DEGREE IN TEACHER PREPARATION
+ASSOCIATE IN ARTS DEGREE IN TEACHER PREPARATION (A1010T)

-(A1010T)